alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Integrity of Participation

-The PCASM of any given message **MUST** only be available to the fixed set of conversation participants at the time when it was sent.
+The PCASM of any given message **MUST** only be available to the fixed set of conversation participants from whom, to whom, and at the time when it was sent.

 ### Non-Participation